 The turn of the season is an excellent time to check your plumbing.
 Throughout the year, our pipes undergo a series of different challenges as the weather changes, while our usage adjusts accordingly.
 We're far more prone to taking long, hot showers or soaking in steaming baths in the winter than we are in the summer, for example.
 Spring marks a transitory period that makes it the perfect time for a little home maintenance.
 You have a break from the cold, demanding winter before you are swept into the unrelenting heat of summer.
 These spring plumbing tips will allow you to spot any potential risks, prevent damages in the future, and ensure that your home's plumbing is in the best shape.

-Getting Your Plumbing Ready for Spring
+3 Tips for Getting Your Plumbing Ready for Spring

 Say Goodbye to Chemical Drain Cleaners

 Harsh, over-the-counter drain cleaners are available by the dozens, but that doesn't mean they're good for your pipes.
 These cleaners cannot replace the effectiveness of a professional unclogging, and they often inflict harm over repetitive use as they wear down plumbing and cause corrosion.
 Weaker pipes are more likely to crack and leak.
 Repeated clogging also indicates a bigger problem, and you should hire a professional plumber to come in and inspect your plumbing.
 There may be a blockage somewhere deep in the pipes that is causing repeated build-up.
-Using a snake, a plumber can naturally clear any debris, residue or blockages and leave you with a smooth, even flow, without damaging your pipes.
+Using a snake, a plumber can naturally clear any debris, residue, or blockages and leave you with a smooth, even flow, without damaging your pipes.

 Lower Your Water Pressure